Girls Name Songs Stories

-Featured Song Story *Tracy charted at number five and was the title song on the 1969 album, Tracy, by the Cuff Links.
+Song Review *Tracy charted at number five and was the title song on the 1969 album, Tracy, by the Cuff Links.
 The lead singer was Ron Dante, the bubble-gum music king who also sang lead for The Detergents and The Archies as well as numerous commercial jingles and other anonymous studio gigs.
 The Cuff Links (Ron Dante) followed Tracy with a not-so-successful girls name song, When Julie Comes Around.
 These songs were the work of songwriter-producer team, Paul Vance and Lee Pockriss.
 With The Archies, Dante performed the 1969 hit, Sugar Sugar.
 That song was the number one best selling record in 1969.
 Ron, who was born Carmine Granito, is a talented singer, songwriter, and producer.
 When performing with “The Archies” he sang all the parts, including the female parts by singing falsetto!
 Dante went on to be a successful producer for Barry Manilow and often sang backup on Barry’s recordings.
 He sang backup with Barry Manilow on the 1974 hit single, Mandy.
 Ron Dante continues to be active in the music industry and in 2006 released the CD, California Weekend.

-Featured Song Story *And Aubrey was her name.
+Song Review *And Aubrey was her name.
 David Gates wrote the hit song Aubrey in 1972 and released it on Bread's album Guitar Man.
 It peaked at number 15 on the Billboard charts.
 This is a beautiful melancholy song about a love that was never fully realized.
 The song is about loving a girl and wishing to spend a lifetime with her but for some reason she disappeared.
 We are never really told why in the song, but just that the relationship was short-lived and now she is gone and he misses her so.
 I have not seen any official explanation but some have theorized that she died.
 One person said that they heard it was written by David about a neighbor whom he never really got to know.
 After she died suddenly, he felt remorse and wished he had gotten to know her.
 Another person pointed to the recent split with his wife.
 But no matter what the motivation, the song Aubrey is one of the most beautiful and heart-wrenching songs written about an unrealized love.

-Featured Song Story *Richard Wayne Penniman, also known as Little Richard, recorded eight Girls Name Songs in 1956 and 1957.
+Song Review *Richard Wayne Penniman, also known as Little Richard, recorded eight Girls Name Songs in 1956 and 1957.
 His best known and one of his biggest hits ever was Lucille, recorded in 1957 and written by himself and Albert Collins.
 Another one from Little Richard was on the flip side of his hit Bama Lama Bama Loo and it was called Annie's Back